RoboSense-Robotics/robosense_ac_driver/README.md

 ### For ROS Users

-It is recommended that each AC (Air Conditioner) corresponds to a startup file.
+It is recommended that each AC corresponds to a startup file.
 A new startup file can be created by copying the existing `start_ac2_usb.launch`,

 ```bash
 cp src/modules/ac_driver/launch/start_ac2_usb.launch src/modules/ac_driver/launch/start_ac2_usb_sn30.launch